Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 6.3 The `for` Statement

-We now come to the last of C’s loops: the `for` statement.
-Don’t be discouraged by the `for` statement’s apparent complexity; it’s actually the best way to write many loops.
-The `for` statement is ideal for loops that have a “counting” variable, but it’s versatile enough to be used for other kinds of loops as well.
+We now come to the last of C's loops: the `for` statement.
+Don't be discouraged by the `for` statement's apparent complexity; it's actually the best way to write many loops.
+The `for` statement is ideal for loops that have a “counting” variable, but it's versatile enough to be used for other kinds of loops as well.

 The `for` statement has the form